Privacy Policy

 How your content is used

-Your journal entries are processed by AWS Bedrock (Anthropic Claude) to extract entities, relationships and discoveries that power the Life Map and Insights features of the app.
-Prompts containing your content are sent to AWS Bedrock in the eu-west-1 region.
-Per AWS Bedrock's terms, your content is not used to train any foundation model and is not retained by AWS Bedrock after processing.
+Your journal entries, and the entities, relationships, and reflection context derived from them, are processed by our AI subprocessor (Anthropic, accessed via AWS Bedrock in the EU) to extract entities, relationships, mood signals, and insights that power the Life Map, Insights, and Reflect features.
+Prompts containing the relevant content are sent to that subprocessor in the European Union (Ireland).
+Under the subprocessor's default terms, your content is not used to train any foundation model and is not retained after processing.

 Spotify integration